terrapower/armi/doc/requirements/sdid.rst

 	# if we stop the code here, the value in cs['myListSetting'] will not contain
 	# the bad value appended thanks to myList being a deep-copied value

-	# the following will run 'myList' against any error checking in the system
-	# either crashing the run or accepting the new value for later use.
-	cs['myListSetting'] = myList # good!

 The customizability of settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Yet another error prevention tool is the customizability of individual settings.
-As mentioned previously a complete understanding of the complex meaning involved in setting values can't be programmed.
-However by giving each setting more character in the system to stand up on its own against mistakes (e.g. a temperature below absolute zero) can chip away at the burden of the user to need to understand the entirety.
+As mentioned previously, a complete understanding of the complex meaning involved in setting values can't be programmed.
+However, when the user creates a setting, they have the ability to control default values, valid ranges, and other basic sanity checking parameters.

 Each setting is intended to present a way of answering a question to the user from the system.
 For example many settings ask questions like what external code engine to utilize for advanced calculations, or what temperature to apply to a particular component.
 These questions are not open ended and as such usually have a set of rules surrounding their use like no temperatures below absolute zero, or only code engines specified by the following three strings are valid.